mean-develpr/TennisGame/TennisGameServer/README.md

 ## The TODOs

-* Create a PingPong from TennisGameService (new controller and UI)
+* Create an example, as a  PingPongService, using same principle as the TennisGameService.
+New controller and UI for this.

 * Persistence